Tamar is an Israeli writer, director and editor, living and working in Brooklyn.

 Tamar edited the vastly popular Israeli documentary “Paying for Justice”, as well as the Berlinale featured short “Grown Up”.
 She was closing editor on IFP alumni “Concussion”, (Sundance, Special Jury Prize Winner Berlin), and “Patrolman P” (DOC NYC).
 Tamar has edited for clients ranging from Disney to Bob Dylan. (“Like a Rolling Stone” – winner of the Webby editing award, and Time Magazine’s video of the year).

-Michal Birnbaum was born and raised in Israel, in an Ultra-Orthodox Jewish community.
-She spent her military service at the Israeli Army where she served as an arts & entertainment reporter at the IDF radio station.
-Upon finishing her service she moved to NYC, graduated from the conservatory program of The Lee Strasberg Theater and Film Institute, and was also trained at the Stella Adler Studio of Acting.
+Birnbaum is an actor, writer and producer based in Brooklyn, NY.
+Born and raised in Israel, in an Ultra-Orthodox Jewish community, she spent her military service as an arts & entertainment reporter at the IDF radio station.
+Birnbaum moved to New York City to pursue her acting career.
+She graduated from the the conservatory program of the Lee Strasberg Theater and Film Institute and was also trained at the Stella Adler Studio of Acting.

 An actress and producer, originally from Colombia.
 She performed in many different theaters in Colombia such as Teatro Barajas and Taetaro Nacional, where she played the lead in Mother Courage and Her Children.
 In Teatro La Candelaria, she was part of the creative ensemble Saltimbanqui.
 She graduated from the visual arts department of Pontificia Universidad Javeriana.
 Directed and produced the documentary Marina y Jorge – Vida Encontradas, as well as the short film Fotoaguita, which participated in the Cartagena Film Festival.